-The Sportrac 5 replaces the ADAC test winning Sportrac 3, the name of Sportrac 4 was skipped in case of any confusion with their all-season offerings.
+The Sportrac 5 replaced the ADAC test winning Sportrac 3, the name of Sportrac 4 was skipped in case of any confusion with their all-season offerings.
 The Sportrac 5 is extremely quiet and offers excellent handling on wet and dry surfaces.
 The Sportrac 3 was superb in the wet, but the directional tread pattern does create a certain amount of noise.
 The new tyre has an asymmetric tread design which offers the reduction in noise that will be important when tyre labelling comes into play later in the year.

 The Sportrac 5 was created in partnership with Giugiaro design which has already created successful tyres such as the Sessanta & Cento.
 Like its predecessor, Sportrac 5 benefits from the Handling Tuned Sidewall (HTS) principle.
 Together with the firm outer shoulders and robust construction this offers a very sporty driving performance and superior handling.